zloyded/bash_files/README.md

 fi
 ```

-We put this in `.bash_profile` and not .bashrc because we only want it to be executed when bash is executed and when bash is used.
+We put this in `.bash_profile` and not .bashrc because we only want it to be executed when bash is executed i.e. a user is logging in.
 <br>

 #### Dependencies